codenet/understanding-rust-vmm/inorder-handler.md

 ```

-- In this process_chain implementation, we take each request from chain of requests assuming there is no request parse error.
+- In this process_chain implementation, we take each request from the chain of requests, assuming there is no request parse error.
-- Then, process each request and write into memory buffer.
+- Then, process each request and write it into the memory buffer.
 ```
 fn process_chain(&mut self, mut chain: DescriptorChain<M::T>) -> result::Result<(), Error> {
         let used_len = match Request::parse(&mut chain) {